Bushido

 code of Bushido).
 Heh.
 The environments

-are also interactive, with trees you can cut down, places to climb onto, etc.
+are also compellingly interactive, with bamboo trees you can cut down, higher places to climb onto,

 |